mattma/docs/javascript/angular2/angular2.md

 }
 ```

-Template drive form. define a local variable, `userForm`, referencing the form.
+**Template drive form** define a local variable, `userForm`, referencing the form.
 We can do this because the form directive exports an object representing the form, with the same methods as the `ControlGroup`.

 ```html
 <form (ngSubmit)="register(userForm.value)" #userForm="ngForm">